-Students must pass their dissertation proposal before the end of their third year.
-The defense of the proposal should be announced by the chair(s) of the Dissertation Committee to the marketing faculty and Ph.D. students at least two weeks in advance.
+Students must pass their dissertation proposal by August 31st of their third year.
+The chair(s) of the Dissertation Committee should announce the defense of the proposal to the marketing faculty and Ph.D. students at least two weeks in advance.
 The proposal should be defended before the substantial part of the dissertation research is conducted, otherwise its purpose as a proposal would be obsolete.
+A student's failure to form a Dissertation Committee and/or successfully defend the proposal by August 31st of his/her third year is grounds for exclusion from the Ph.D. program.

-The deadline for handing in a written dissertation proposal and the final dissertation to the committee is at least 14 days before the scheduled defense, or earlier, if the committee needs more time.
+Students must provide their Dissertation Committee with a written copy of their dissertation proposal and the final dissertation at least two weeks before the scheduled defense, or earlier, if the committee needs more time.
 Documents must be circulated to the entire dissertation committee and should be in their final draft form (e.g., including the general discussion and references).
-This requirement is in addition to any university requirements.
+This requirement is in addition to any University requirements.